ihmccreery/ihmccreery.github.io/_posts/2016-09-02-lady-autumns-auburn-blush.md

 To Lady Autumn’s auburn blush.

 A farewell to you feels like a farewell to summer,
-The end of a time, a sweet, tender time.
+The end of a time,
+A sweet, tender time.